OTonGitHub/IsleParser/README.md

 # IsleParser

 A quick and dirty scraper to grab and store articles from some maldivian news sites.
 Stores every article to a single table, by no means the best or performant scraper out there.
-I will improve it for a v2 when I get time though.
+Code quality and architecture updates set for v2.

 ### Project Structure